 - If you are communicating with a student via email, you must use the student’s UW email.

-- Only share information that you have a direct knowledge of.
-Hearsay, speculation or topics outside of your expertise should not be shared by you.
+- Only share information that you have direct knowledge of.
+Hearsay, speculation, or topics outside of your expertise should not be shared by you.

 - It is OK to decline a request for sharing non-directory information if you are not able to confirm with certainty that you are speaking with the student.
 You may wish to contact the student by using a trusted means of communication (such as the student’s UW email address or a phone number provided by the student) to continue the conversation.

 - Any requests for enrollment verification or degree/certificate verification should be processed by the home campus.

 When in doubt, don’t give it out!
 Contact the UW Extended Campus Registrar’s Office for additional information, questions or concerns about releasing this type of information.